onera/paradigm/README.md

 **ParaDiGM** (*Parallel Distributed General Mesh*) is a library for managing meshes in a massively parallel distributed environment, with interfaces in C, Python and Fortran.

-## Documentation  ##
+## 📖 Documentation

-The user documentation is available [here](https://onera.github.io/paradigm/index.html).
+The user documentation is available either on [the GitHub page](https://onera.github.io/paradigm/index.html) or on [ONERA's internal Gitlab](https://numerics.gitlab-pages.onera.net/mesh/paradigm/dev/index.html).

-ONERA users can also access the documentation deployed on ONERA's [internal Gitlab pages server](https://numerics.gitlab-pages.onera.net/mesh/paradigm/dev/index.html).

-## Build and install ##
+## 🛠️ Build and install

 ### Dependencies